spacelift-io/homework-object-storage/README.md

 They have access keys and secret keys configured through Docker using environment variables.
 You can assume that the set of Minio instances doesn't change in a "test scenario", though you shouldn't assume any constant number of them existing.

-As you're task you'll be creating a simple distributed Object Storage Gateway, listening on HTTP port 3000.
+As you're task you'll be creating a simple stateless distributed Object Storage Gateway, listening on HTTP port 3000.
 As its main functionality it should offer two endpoints:
  - **PUT** */object/{id}* - The request body should be used as the object body.
 If the file already exists, you should either overwrite it, or return an error, your choice.
  - **GET** */object/{id}* - Should respond with the object body, or return code 404 if it doesn't exist.